livereload/LiveReload/mac/FileSystemMonitoringKit/FSEventsFix/README.md

 The underlying issue is that for some folders, realpath() call starts returning a path with incorrect casing (e.g. "/users/smt" instead of "/Users/smt").
 FSEvents is case-sensitive and calls realpath() on the paths you pass in, so an incorrect value returned by realpath() prevents FSEvents from seeing any change events.

-See the discussion at [thibaudgg/rb-fsevent#10](https://github.com/thibaudgg/rb-fsevent/issues/10) about the history of this bug and how this library came to exist.
+See [@bdkjone's Wiki page about this bug](https://github.com/bdkjones/fseventsbug/wiki/realpath()-And-FSEvents) and the discussion at [thibaudgg/rb-fsevent#10](https://github.com/thibaudgg/rb-fsevent/issues/10).

 ## Usage

+### Enabling and disabling the workaround

-Add `FSEventsFix.h` and `FSEventsFix.c` to your project and call `FSEventsFixInstall()`.
+After adding `FSEventsFix.h` and `FSEventsFix.c` to your project, you have a choice of three approaches.

-It is recommended that you install FSEventsFix on demand, using `FSEventsFixIsBroken` to check if the folder you're about to pass to `FSEventStreamCreate` needs the fix.
-Note that the fix must be applied before calling `FSEventStreamCreate`.

-`FSEventsFixIsBroken` requires a path that uses the correct case for all folder names, i.e. a path provided by the system APIs or constructed from folder names provided by the directory enumeration APIs.

-You can build with `FSEVENTSFIX_DUMP_CALLS` preprocessor macro set to `1` to have the library print the installation status and log all calls to realpath() to stderr.

-Build with `FSEVENTSFIX_RETURN_UPPERCASE_RESULT_FOR_TESTING` macro set to `1` to make `realpath()` always return uppercase strings; it's a great way to check that the library works.

-You can check the installation result by reading FSEventsFix environment variable.
-Possible values (defined as preprocessor macros in `FSEvents.h`) are:

-- (not set or empty string): not yet installed

-- `installed`: successfully installed

-- `failed`: installation or self-test failed

-- `unnecessary`: the current version of OS X doesn't exhibit the bug (reserved for when Apple finally fixes the bug; not currently used)

-- `disabled`: not used by the library, but if you set the variable to this value, the library will not be installed

-Please don't set FSEventsFix to any other values.
+1. Call `FSEventsFixEnable()` on startup.

+2. Call `FSEventsFixEnable()` before `FSEventStreamCreate` the first time you detect that the workaround is required.

+    The suggested way to detect if a workaround is required is to attempt to repair the folder using `FSEventsFixRepairIfNeeded`.

+    In Objective-C, this looks something like this:

+        FSEventsFixRepairStatus status = FSEventsFixRepairIfNeeded(_path.fileSystemRepresentation);
+        BOOL needWorkaround = (status == FSEventsFixRepairStatusFailed);
+        if (needWorkaround) {
+            FSEventsFixEnable();
+        }
+        _streamRef = FSEventStreamCreate(...);

+3. Use `FSEventsFixEnable()` and `FSEventsFixDisable()` to only enable the workaround for the duration of `FSEventStreamCreate` call, and only if you detect that the workaround is required.

+    This is the least intrusive method and seems to work as of OS X 10.10, but the potential downside is that we cannot guarantee that `FSEventStreamCreate` is the only part of FSEvents that needs the workaround.

+    In Objective-C, this looks something like this:

+        FSEventsFixRepairStatus status = FSEventsFixRepairIfNeeded(_path.fileSystemRepresentation);
+        BOOL needWorkaround = (status == FSEventsFixRepairStatusFailed);
+        if (needWorkaround) {
+            FSEventsFixEnable();
+        }
+        _streamRef = FSEventStreamCreate(...);
+        if (needWorkaround) {
+            FSEventsFixDisable();
+        }

+Note that `FSEventsFixEnable` and `FSEventsFixDisable` calls are ‘reference-counted’, incrementing and decrementing an internal use count.
+If you want the workaround to be disabled, you need to balance every call to `FSEventsFixEnable` with a call to `FSEventsFixDisable`.

+(Note also that these functions return void and there's no such thing as a failed `FSEventsFixEnable` call.)

+### Checking the status of the workaround

+You can use `FSEventsFixIsOperational` to check if the workaround has been installed successfully.
+It is expected to return true after a call to `FSEventsFixEnable()`, and to return false after a call to `FSEventsFixDisable`.
+The intended use is to alert or log an analytics event the user if the workaround is required, but couldn't be applied.

+Combining the approach 3 above with `FSEventsFixIsOperational` check, we get the recommended usage pattern:

+    FSEventsFixRepairStatus status = FSEventsFixRepairIfNeeded(_path.fileSystemRepresentation);
+    BOOL needWorkaround = (status == FSEventsFixRepairStatusFailed);
+    BOOL alertAboutFSEventsBug = NO;
+    if (needWorkaround) {
+        FSEventsFixEnable();
+        if (!FSEventsFixIsOperational()) {
+            alertAboutFSEventsBug = YES;
+        }
+    }
+    _streamRef = FSEventStreamCreate(...);
+    if (needWorkaround) {
+        FSEventsFixDisable();
+    }
+    if (alertAboutFSEventsBug) {

+    }

+Note that even if the workaround isn't operational, it does not necessarily mean it hasn't been installed.
+A call to `FSEventsFixDisable` is still required to uninstall the workaround (if desired).

+### Checking and repairing the broken state

+See `FSEventsFixIsBroken` and `FSEventsFixRepairIfNeeded` in the header file for the (straightforward) details.

+`FSEventsFixRepairIfNeeded` implements a workaround suggested by Apple, but there's no guarantee that it works.

 ## Implementation

-FSEventsFix uses Facebook's fishhook to replace the system `realpath()` function with a custom implementation that does not screw up directory names; FSEvents will then invoke our custom implementation and work correctly.
+FSEventsFix uses a heavily modified version of Facebook's fishhook to replace the system `realpath()` function with a custom implementation that does not screw up directory names; FSEvents will then invoke our custom implementation and work correctly.

 Our implementation of realpath is based on the open-source implementation from OS X 10.10, with a single change applied (enclosed in `BEGIN WORKAROUND FOR OS X BUG` ... `END WORKAROUND FOR OS X BUG`).